USA-imports, (an immodest proposal).

 All of this site’s other messages further explain and support this first message.
 The next message is simply a list of 7 other subtopics that should hopefully answer your questions and concerns.
 None of the messages are more than a page in length Only message #8, “Assessment adjustments” differ materially from Mr. Buffett’s original proposal.

-Warren Buffett's proposal was published in Fortune Magazine, 26Oct03.
+Warren Buffett's proposal was published in Fortune Magazine, October 26, 2003.